dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### DO use terms consistently.

 Use the same name for the same thing, throughout your code.
-If a precedent already exists outside your API that your API's users are likely to know, follow that precedent.
+If a precedent already exists outside your API that users are likely to know, follow that precedent.

 {:.good-style}
 {% prettify dart %}